 Hair is typically lower porosity closest to the scalp, where it can feel smoother as cuticles are tightly wound together, and won't need as much moisturizing because it has easier access to the scalp's production of sebum, the natural oils produced by the sebaceous glands (which are both moisturizing, protecting, anti-inflammatory and anti-fungal!).
 As it grows along, it's more likely to turn into higher porosity, as the sebum has a tougher time reaching aaaaall the way down to it.
 The longer the hair, the more you can benefit from adding some beautiful oils to your hair.

-A little chemistry chit-chat that you WILL understand!
+A little chemistry chit-chat that you WILL FIND HELPFUL!

 It would be difficult to talk about oils and hair penetration without touching on the chemistry bit, and understanding how it works and why it matters.
 The most important thing you must figure out is the triglyceride composition of an oil, to determine whether it will penetrate or seal the hair.